pusle/ember-drupal-waterwheel/README.md

 # Ember-Drupal Waterwheel

-This Ember addon provides blueprints to help you get your Ember application up-and-running with a Drupal website as the data/content backend.
+The intent of this addon is to give Ember developers a set of tools to quickly integrate with a Drupal site for use as Ember Data's backend.
+It provides blueprints to help you get your Ember application connected with a Drupal website as the data/content backend.
 You can start a new Ember app from scratch and add these blueprints from the start, or add them to an existing Ember app.

-The intent of this addon is to give Ember developers a set of tools to quickly integrate with a Drupal site for use as Ember Data's backend.

-**Also check out [ember-drupal-waterwheel-app](https://github.com/acquia/ember-drupal-waterwheel-app) for a sample app that demonstrates some more advanced interactions with your Drupal backend.**
+**Also check out [ember-drupal-waterwheel-app](https://github.com/acquia/ember-drupal-waterwheel-app) for a reference application that illustrates what can be easily built using this addon, as well as demonstrating how to modify entities on your Drupal backend from an Ember app.**

 ## Requirements